losrobbos/coding-advanced-resources/README.md

 Daily = A short meeting in the morning, where we discuss our current status.

 In case of a finished feature we settle what we want to focus on next.

 And discuss any issues we have, both in code and in understanding (!) of tasks.
 Usually in a team we get fresh ideas on solving issues we would not have come up with alone.

 Especially the point of <b>understanding a task</b> is super important.

 Very often team members shy away from getting clarification on something they do not fully understand in an assigned task to prevent looking "dumb" or "weak".

-Same for a bug we already tried to solve since days, without any progress and we just hate us and the world.
-But in the meeting we just tell "Everything runs fine" and we don't need help.
+Same for a bug we already tried to solve since days.
+Without any progress.
+And we just hate us and the world.
+But in the meeting we just tell "Everything runs fine".
+And noooo, we don't need help.

-That "false pride" - in both cases - will sure-fire shoot you in the foot at some point of the project.
+That <b>false pride</b> will sure-fire shoot you in the foot at some point of the project.

 I love to torture people with clarification questions on given tasks, in order to get the best common understanding possible.
 Because I know from so many team projects, how much this is necessary.

 Most of the time we do not need to discuss the nitty gritty implementation details on code level).
 But on high level it should be clear how things in the app should behave, especially from a user perspective.
 If we understand the user perspective it will also help a lot when coding the feature.

-Additional to the Daily Progress Meeting you could arrange another daily or bi-weekly "merge meeting" where we merge out feature branches together and also solve all the appearing conflicts together.
+Additional to the Daily Progress Meeting you could arrange another daily or bi-weekly <b>merge meeting</b>.

+Here we merge our finished feature branches and also solve all the appearing conflicts together.

 Dealing with code merge conflicts can be a very <b>intimidating</b> task and usually also needs some <b>clarification</b> between at least two members in the team on how to deal with the conflicting code parts.